Contact The Board

 Megan Zeni

-Megan is a mom, teacher, master gardener, and nature play enthusiast who spends her downtime with her family hiking, boating and skiing.
-She is a K-7 educator with over 25 years of classroom experience who re-imagined the prep role at her public school and turned it into her dream job of teaching all day in an outdoor and garden classroom!
-Megan is an advocate for taking children outdoors in all kinds of weather to learn, play, and grow.
+Megan is a mom, teacher, master gardener, and nature play enthusiast.
+She is a K-7 educator with over 25 years of classroom experience who re-imagined the prep role at her public school and turned it into her dream job of teaching all day in an outdoor and garden classroom for ten years!
+Megan is currently the Early Learning and Curriculum Implementation teacher consultant in SD38.

-She believes just about anything can be taught in a school garden, and that class time spent in nature develops empathy, resiliency, and self-regulated learning.
 Megan is concurrently completing her PhD at UBC in curriculum & pedagogy.
-Her research interests include developing professional learning communities with in-service teachers to bridge emerging theories with teaching practices that include unstructured outdoor play as a pedagogical approach.
+Her research interests include developing professional learning communities with in-service teachers to bridge emerging theories with teaching practices that include unstructured and risky outdoor play as a pedagogical approach.

 Megan is a frequent speaker and workshop facilitator on all things K-7 outdoors.
 She shares out her learning on Instagram and Twitter at @roomtoplay and on her blog at meganzeni.com